danielkellyio/awake-template/content/posts/ninth-post.md

 Site configuration is found in `/config/_siteConfig.js`.
 Here you can customize site settings such as the site name, layout, disqus and mailchimp setup, image sizes and more.

+# Editing Content

+Posts and categories can be edited in Netlify CMS at \[your-site-url]/admin.
+At this time any new pages must be created in the code itself and committed to the repo

 # Local Development

 Since all content is store in the git repo with Netlify CMS, local development is a breeze.
 Simply install node, pull down the repo, and run `npm run dev`.